Earwigs: Facts, Myths, and Natural Pest Control

 Sometimes earwigs do attack plants and become pests themselves.
 They seem to prefer young, actively growing plants.
 Seedlings and immature plants, leafy vegetables, flowers, soft fruits, berries, and corn silk may be severely damaged by earwigs.

 Since earwigs hide under leaf litter or in wood crevices during the day, removing litter, mulch, and pieces of wood may discourage their presence.
 This is especially important around the entrances to a home.
-If the outside environment is too hot, too cold, or too dry for the earwigs, they may try to enter the home.
-Cracks around windows and doors should be sealed to prevent the insects from getting into the building.
+If the outside environment is too hot, too cold, or too dry for the insects, they may try to enter the home.
+Cracks around windows and doors should be sealed to prevent them from getting into the building.

 If tidying a garden doesn't eliminate or significantly decrease an earwig infestation, natural pest control methods could be very helpful.
 Chemical pesticides should really be reserved for very serious and damaging infestations that can't be removed in any other way.
 The toxicity of most pesticides to non-target species—including humans—is worrying.